Updated May 2023

 Buying Opportunity of a Lifetime?

-Based on our indicators, the markets were expected to let out some steam.
+Based on our indicators, the markets were expected to release steam.
 Still, mass hysteria turned a normal correction into a bloodbath in the short-term timelines and a generational buying opportunity when viewed from a long-term perspective.

-Typically, the markets would pull back sharply and then tread water until our indicators moved into the extremely oversold ranges.
-If the sentiment is still trading in the maddens zone when our technical indicators hit the extremely oversold ranges, there is a 90% chance; it will trigger the father of all buy signals.
+Typically, the markets would pull back sharply and then tread water until our indicators moved into the highly oversold ranges.
+If the sentiment is still trading in the maddens zone when our technical indicators hit the extremely oversold ranges, there is a 90% chance that it will trigger the father of all buy signals.

 There is one massive indicator validating the outlook that this current makes for a great opportunity.
 It’s insider activity, and the readings on this indicator are off the charts.